samgamage/blog/README.md

 Contact me if you are serious about contributing to this project.
 Minimal design changes are accepted anonymously and changes that make the application run faster.

 # Database
-This application uses SQLite as its database.
+This application uses PostgreSQL as its database.

 # Added gems
 Added gems include bootstrap 4 (alpha 3 build), friendlyid, jquery, etc.